CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     ![Remediate a resource](../images/mod-2-Task4-1.png)

     > **Note**: It could take up to 24 hours for all the recommendations to show up.
 And it is possible that during lab time, this may not show up – which is the case sometimes.
 If you don't see the data in **recommendations**.
-You can continue to the next exercise and verify this later.
+You can continue to the next step and verify this later.

 9. Navigate back to the Inventory page and clear the search keyword **Linux**.
 Then from the filter menu, select the **Resource Groups (1)** filter and from the drop-down menu of **value** select **asclab-aks (2)** (Unselect remaining), and click on **Ok (3)**.
 Using this filter, you can see all resources related to the predefined Kubernetes resources which are monitored with active recommendations.